The judge said the 'senseless and cruel act' had brought much pain to the family of Mr Thompson

-Man jailed over ‘senseless and cruel’ killing of Andrew Thompson; Gary Magee set fires at his friend's house in Newry in May 2021
+Man jailed over ‘senseless and cruel’ killing of friend in Newry in 2021; family of victim Jimmy Thompson say they have been left 'with an emptiness'

 and live on Freeview channel 276

+Gary Magee, 44, who killed his friend by setting three fires at his Co Down home, has been jailed for three-and-a-half years for manslaughter and arson offences.

-Gary Magee, 44, was told that his actions were “highly reckless” and the “senseless and cruel act” had brought pain and anguish to the family of his victim.
+Magee was told by the judge that his actions were “highly reckless” and the “senseless and cruel act” had brought pain and anguish to the family of his victim.

-Magee set the fires at the home of Andrew James Thompson, 62, in the Cloughoge area on the outskirts of Newry on May 21 2021 after they had spent the evening drinking and smoking cannabis together.
+He set the fires at the home of Andrew James Thompson, 62 – known as Jimmy – in the Cloughoge area on the outskirts of Newry on May 21, 2021 after they had spent the evening drinking and smoking cannabis together.

 Mr Thompson, whose family attended the sentencing hearing at Newry Crown Court, died from smoke inhalation.

-Magee had originally been charged with murder, but that was withdrawn when he later pleaded guilty to manslaughter and arson with intent to endanger life.
+Magee was originally charged with murder, but that was withdrawn when he later pleaded guilty to manslaughter and arson with intent to endanger life.

 Crown court judge Madam Justice McBride told the court that on the evening of Mr Thompson’s death, a neighbour had noticed smoke coming from his small terraced bungalow.